Pakettikauppa/woo-pakettikauppa/readme.txt

 [Pakettikauppa](https://www.pakettikauppa.fi/) is a shipping service provider in Finland.
 This plugin integrates their service into WooCommerce.
 To start shipping, all your WooCommerce needs is this plugin and a API credentials of your account registered with Pakettikauppa.

 > *Note!* If you already have shipping contracts with Posti, Matkahuolto, DB Schenker, Asendia or GLS with reduced prices, you can contact the customer support of Pakettikauppa to get those contracts via Pakettikauppa so you can use the WooCommerce Pakettikauppa plugin with your current shipping contracts.
-Usage of own contracts is free of charge.
 No need to use logistics services own integrations (e.g. Posti SmartShip / Prinetti )

 This plugin requires at least WooCommerce version 3.4.